mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasBackupSchedule is the Schema for the atlasbackupschedules API
+AtlasBackupSchedule is the Schema for the atlasbackupschedules API.

 <table>
     <thead>